mike-s123/MStar-WLAN/README.md

 Library requirements are noted in the .ino file.
 The [ESP8266](https://github.com/esp8266/Arduino) and/or [ESP32](https://github.com/espressif/arduino-esp32) core for Arduino needs to be installed.
 Files may need to be removed from /data in order to upload to the available flash on an ESP32.
 It's also possible to modify the boards.txt and create a new (partition).csv file to allow a larger SPIFFs FS than supported by the standard boards.

 The "data" directory needs to be uploaded to the board from the IDE or via OTA (Utility tab, update - but ESP8266 only, for now).
 The board will access the files using SPIFFS or LittleFS (ESP8266 only, for now), depending on how it's compiled.
 The ESP8266 binary posted here uses LittleFS, and the ESP32 one, SPIFFS.
 To upload, you'll need the appropriate plug-in, [SPIFFS](https://github.com/esp8266/arduino-esp8266fs-plugin) [LittleFS](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin).
-If you want to work with ESP32, contact me - the project uses a custom partition table, so the image here can't be uploaded with the stock IDE.
-The SPIFFS and code images here are built for that custom partition table.
+If you want to work with ESP32, see below, the SPIFFS and code images here are built for a custom partition table.

 The data/ctl/*.csv files are used to define the different controllers. data/csv_file_desc.txt describes the format.